 Unlock the "Outline" layer again from the Layers panel.

 Ungroup (Command-Shift-G) the grouped outline, so we can give each stroke a color.
 Select the Selection Tool (V), and alter the color of the outline paths and shapes.

 This will tone down the black outline effect.

 Awesome!
 Looks great.

-To create the "Effects" version, Delete the fourth mascot outline, by selecting all its parts from both the "Outline" and "Versions" layers.
+To create the "Effects" version, Delete the fourth mascot drawing outline, by selecting all its parts from both the "Outline" and "Versions" layers.

 Let's start with the shadows.